 - Only apply herbicides at proper rates and for the site conditions or land usage specified on the label.
 Follow all label directions and wear recommended personal protective equipment (PPE).

 - For control of large infestations, herbicide use may be effective either alone or in combination with mowing.
-Treated areas should not be mowed until after the herbicide has taken effect and weeds are brown and dead.

 - Monitor treated areas for missed and newly germinated plants.